-- Reverse Cerebus Syndrome: The pilot and first few episodes were much more serious in nature and focused on Jed finding a "Maw" for a Elly.
+- Reverse Cerebus Syndrome: The pilot and first few episodes are marginally more serious in nature, focusing on Jed finding a "Maw" for a Elly.

-- Same-Sex Triplets: Ellie May mentioned having fought a set of triplets in The Film of the Series.
+- Same-Sex Triplets: Elly May mentioned having fought a set of triplets in The Film of the Series.
 While it was not specifically stated, it's implied the three of them are males.

-- Smarter Than You Look: Although he doesn't have a lot of book learnin', Jed has a lot of natural cunning and perception, and routinely outsmarts people who assume that he's dumb because of his rural upbringing.
+- Smarter Than You Look: Although he doesn't have a lot of book learnin', Jed has a lot of natural cunning and perception, routinely outsmarting people who assume that he's dumb because of his rural upbringing.

 - Spiritual Successor: The Fresh Prince of Bel-Air and The Nanny both followed this show's lead in moving their main characters from what is considered to be a lower class setting to a higher class one.